ronanociosoig/Tuist-Pokedex/README.md

 This repo requires the prior installation of [tuist.io](https://tuist.io) veriosn 1.31.
 Generate the project and workspace by running [tuist generate](https://tuist.io/docs/usage/get-started/)

+## Modular Approach

+The network code is separated into its own project, and has an example app to validate it.
+The Haneke image library is also part of the repo as a separate project and linked in the Project.swift manifest.

 ## Implementation

 The coordinator is in charge of what is displayed on the screen.
 It contains the code to display the screens, show loading HUD, or an alert message.